wcerfgba/the-version-controlled-organisation/README.md

 ## Manage my organisation with `git`?
 Are you serious?

-Completely serious. git -- and the tooling around it -- is capable of providing a simple and complete information structure which can work for many organisations.
+Completely serious. git -- and the tooling around it -- is capable of providing a simple and complete information infrastructure which can work for many organisations.

 Most organisations need at least some of the following things: